The Equality Act 2010 requires us to publish information that demonstrates that we have

 for life as able-bodied students.
 Our work on the ‘Preparing for adulthood agenda’

-aims to go some way in providing students with the tools to succeed.
+aims to go some way in providing students with the tools to succeed. - To maintain and where required, to improve access to the physical environment of

-• To improve the delivery of information to students, staff, parents/carers and visitors with
+the school for all staff and students. - To improve the delivery of information to students, staff, parents/carers and visitors with

 disabilities.